VinodHadmode/Adventure-Store/README.md

 # Adventure Store

-Welcome to the ShopEasy - A Clone of EMS-eastern mountain sports!!
+Welcome to the Adventure Store - A Clone of EMS-eastern mountain sports!!
 This is a full-stack e-commerce application developed using the MERN stack.
 The project aims to replicate the core features and user experience of the popular online fashion and lifestyle marketplace, EMS.

 ## Features